-"You're the guy who's thrown up twice in here," the floor manager said.
+Chapter 13 "You're the guy who's thrown up twice in here," the floor manager said.

 Hank stood inside the foyer, faced off against the floor manager he'd seen earlier that day, the greeter, and an extra floor manager who'd sauntered over when he saw the first glorified bouncer moving fast to head Hank off.
 "I have to apologize for that," Hank said.
-"It wasn't Goldcastle food after all."
+"It wasn'tGoldcastle food after all."
 Eyebrows raised.

 "My girlfriend found out I was coming here.
 She's... jealous.
 She knows I always add a little bump to my beer."
 He pulled out a flask in his hip pocket, waved it under their noses.
 "My preferred single-malt whiskey, which you don't stock.
 The bitch loaded a beautiful bottle of Talisker with Antabuse she bought off the Internet, and since lately I've only been drinking it here-because at home I get Talisker with nagging, and here I can have Talisker and beautiful women-I come in, I drink my drink.
 And then, thanks to that bitch, I throw up."
-Hank shrugged.
-"Ex, now.
-Who needs that?"
-"Truly," the other said.
+Now the floor managers and the greeter were looking at him with odd sympathy.